Smart Mobility in Tomorrow’s Smart Cities

 Smart mobility is the integration of different modes of transportation and infrastructure to make traveling safer, cleaner, and more efficient.
 It can also reduce the use of gasoline-powered vehicles.
 Smart mobility uses the Internet of Things (IoT) to facilitate communication between modes of transportation and user interfaces, via a wireless network.

-Smart mobility encompasses many elements, including traffic-reducing measures like ride sharing and bike sharing; wireless communications, real-time data analytics and machine learning used in autonomous vehicles; and physical infrastructure like parking spaces and traffic signals.
-Cities use sensors, data platforms, and software to manage their transport infrastructure and services as a single, coordinated system
+Smart mobility encompasses many elements, including traffic-reducing measures like ride-sharing and bike-sharing; wireless communications, real-time data analytics, and machine learning used in autonomous vehicles; and physical infrastructures like parking spaces and traffic signals.
+Cities use sensors, data platforms, and software to manage their transport infrastructure and services as a single, coordinated system.

 Smart mobility lets users choose transportation options to minimize commuting time, limit the effects of congestion, and increase safety.
 The following are examples of how smart mobility optimizes transportation: